 - Do what you can to keep some normal routine for health and social contact.
 It’s particularly important to try to maintain sleep routines, good nutrition, and exercise.
 You can find stretches here that may help, and recipes from Allina Health.

 - Connect with others.
-Support may come from a variety of sources, such as family, friends, loss groups or professional counseling.
+Grief support may come from a variety of sources, such as family, friends, loss groups or professional counseling.
 It may be helpful to connect with people who are grieving the same loss or who have had a similar experience.
-It’s OK to decide to limit who you’re connecting with and how.
+It’s okay to decide to limit who you’re connecting with and how.
 It’s also important to do things that do not make your suffering worse.

 - Take the time you need.
-Despite what you may hear about “getting over it” or “the first year,” there are no timelines for grief.
+Despite what you may hear about “getting over it” or “the first year,” there are no timelines for coping with grief.
 It takes as long as it takes.
 Your grief journey will often take longer than you or other people expect.
 You may feel pressure to feel better than you are by now, whenever this is.
 It’s also possible that you’ll move on in ways that seem too soon.
-Don’t let personal judgments get in the way of your healing process.
+Don’t let personal judgments surrounding how you cope with loss get in the way of your healing process.

 - Find rituals and activities that support your journey.
 Different people and cultures honor loss in different ways.
 Often that includes coming together to reminisce, celebrate, and support one another.
 This has become difficult in the time of COVID-19 when gatherings pose significant health risks.
 Alternatives to group or public memorializing include online gatherings, written remembrances, musical dedications that can be shared, and public markers such as engraved stones or works of art.
 There are also a number of personal and private rituals that can be done anywhere at any time.

 Types of Loss & Grief